 Alexa, how about some music?

-You can ask for music by artist, playlist, album or song titles.
+You can ask for music by artist, playlist, album or song title.
 You can skip tracks and change the volume.
-You can also tell Alexa you like a track – including on radio stations played through Echo – presumably making it more likely to appear again in the future, or that you hate it, so you need never be afflicted with Mumford and Sons again.
+You can also tell Alexa you like a track – including on radio stations played through Echo – presumably making it more likely to appear again in the future (or that you hate it, so you need never be afflicted by Mumford and Sons again).

-That's hardly the end of Alexa's aural talents, though.
-She can also play music and news radio stations via TuneInn or RadioPlayer.
+Music playback is also not the end of Alexa's aural talents.
+She can play music and news radio stations via TuneIn or RadioPlayer.

 You want more tailored news?
 Alexa can serve up news reports from audio sources such as Radio 4, BBC World Service, Sky, podcasts and audio reports from the Guardian, Economist and others.

 She can also robotically read out headlines and stories from The Guardian, Telegraph and Mail (all sociopolitical boxes ticked there, then).
 Although her cadence and slightly alien pronunciation make this something of a chore, it could be a godsend for anyone suffering from poor eyesight, illiteracy or an inability to multi-task reading a paper/phone screen and eating muesli.

 "I'm sorry, I don't understand the question."
 No, actually, Alexa and Echo can do a number of other things but I'd consider all of them, at present, to be side benefits to its audio, list-making and kitchen-timing attributes.

 First and, Amazon no doubt hopes, foremost, Amazon Prime members can now order shopping.
 Although in truth, most users will find it's only really handy for re-ordering things.

 Simply bark, "Order toilet paper/dishwasher tablets/Lego/Kalashnikov AK-47" and they'll all be delivered the very next day, apart from the last one.